Marijuana Addiction Treatment

 Many addicts worry about the nature of marijuana treatment and the tactics of the facilities that offer such services.
 While treatment varies, there is an emphasis on confronting the reasons for addiction.

 Most treatment programs will not substitute another drug for marijuana, as is done with more physically addictive drugs like heroin.
 Instead, overall mental health is assessed and carefully monitored.
-The patient may be encouraged to discuss the reasons that they began to smoke marijuana, how the drug makes them feel, and their feelings about the treatment program as a whole.
+The patient may be encouraged to discuss the reasons that they began to smoke marijuana, how pot makes them feel, and their feelings about the treatment program as a whole.

 In some situations, marijuana addiction is a sign of deeper mental or emotional issues and disorders that will require treatment, such as depression or anxiety.
 For this reason, it’s important to use a marijuana addiction treatment program with highly trained professional therapists, as programs that do not use licensed therapists or doctors may be unable to notice the signs of these disorders.
 Organizations like Marijuana Anonymous can be consulted for recommendations or for further information about treatment options.